-We have granted the underwriters an option for a period of 45 days to purchase up to 214,285 additional shares of our Common Stock at the public offering price, less underwriting discounts and commissions, solely to cover over-allotments, if any.
+We have granted the underwriters an option for a period of 45 days to purchase up to 220,264 additional shares of our Common Stock at the public offering price, less underwriting discounts and commissions.

-The underwriters expect to deliver the Company's securities to the purchasers on or about August 26, 2021.
+The underwriters expect to deliver the Company's securities to the purchasers on or about , 2021.